-After the index is created and data is inserted, you can use LOOKUP or MATCH to query the data.
+After the index is created and data is inserted, you can use the LOOKUP statement to query the data.

 You do not need to specify which indexes to use in a query, Nebula Graph figures that out by itself.

 4.13.2 Show INDEXES